ni/niveristand-ballard-milStd1553-custom-device/Docs/User Guide/User Guide.md

 ![System Explorer Main Page](Screenshots/System_Explorer_main_configured.PNG)
 5. Navigate to the **Configuration Files** page.
 6. Use the browse button next to each box to select the example files used for this example.
-   1. Hardware file: `niveristand-ballard-arinc429-custom-device\Docs\User Guide\Assets\Hardware.xml`
+   1. Hardware file: `niveristand-ballard-milStd1553-custom-device\Docs\User Guide\Assets\Hardware.xml`
-   2. Parameters file: `niveristand-ballard-arinc429-custom-device\Docs\User Guide\Assets\Parameters.xml`
+   2. Parameters file: `niveristand-ballard-milStd1553-custom-device\Docs\User Guide\Assets\Parameters.xml`
 ![System Explorer Configuration Files](Screenshots/System_Explorer_configuration_files_configured.PNG)

-Note: After configuring the custom device, all of the configuration under `Ports` is read-only except for the `Description` field on each page.
+Note: After configuring the custom device, all of the configuration under `Channel` is read-only except for the `Description` field on each page.

 ![System Explorer Parameter](Screenshots/System_Explorer_parameter_configured.PNG)

 #### Scripting the Custom Device Configuration

 The Ballard MIL-STD-1553 custom device includes a LabVIEW scripting API to configure the custom device programmatically.
-This allows users to parse an existing ARINC 429 database into a working custom device configuration without the need to create a Parameters file.
+This allows users to parse an existing MIL-STD-1553 database into a working custom device configuration without the need to create a Parameters file.
 It also allows importing a Parameters file programmatically instead of through System Explorer.

 To use the scripting API, the optional scripting package must be installed:
-`ni-ballard-arinc-429-veristand-20xx-labview-support`
+`ni-ballard-mil-std-1553-veristand-20xx-labview-support`

-The scripting API includes two example files inside a LabVIEW example project found at the following directory: `C:\Program Files (x86)\National Instruments\LabVIEW 20xx\examples\NI VeriStand Custom Devices\Ballard\ARINC 429\Support`.
+The scripting API includes two example files inside a LabVIEW example project found at the following directory: `C:\Program Files (x86)\National Instruments\LabVIEW 20xx\examples\NI VeriStand Custom Devices\Ballard MIL-STD-1553\Support`.
 It contains two example VIs:

 - `Import Parameters Configuration to New Ballard MIL-STD-1553 Custom Device.vi` - Demonstrates using the Ballard MIL-STD-1553 scripting API to configure the custom device by importing a parameters configuration file.
 - `Build New Ballard MIL-STD-1553 Custom Device.vi` - Demonstrates using the Ballard MIL-STD-1553 scripting API to configure the custom device by building from configuration clusters.